amy-tabb/CurveSkel-Tabb-Medeiros-2018/README.md

 }
 ````

 You may wonder why the heck I do this, and it is largely to save on memory and time for accessing elements -- I store the occupied voxels in a vector, versus large 3D grids with lots of empty, wasted space.
 There are prices to pay for determining *where* things are, but these are relatively small prices to pay and are taken care of in the beginning, once.
-Also, the size of these text files is quite small and can be read and decoded quickly.
+Also, the size of these text files are quite small because and can be read and decoded quickly.

 ### Apply algorithm to all connected components, or only the largest

-A new feature is the ability to apply the curve skeletonization algorithm to all of the connected components, or only the largest one.
+A new feature in this release is the ability to apply the curve skeletonization algorithm to all of the connected components, or only the largest one.
 For all of the formats except the image stack, the results are written individually by component.
 This argument is a Boolean flag: 0 is only apply the algorithm to the largest component, 1 is apply to all components.
-We'll abbreviate `Boolean-cc-flag`.
+I'll abbreviate this variable as `Boolean-cc-flag`.

 ### Run with default threshold, our file format
 1. To run the code using the default threshold (1e-12) for rejecting spurious segments, you call with two arguments, the name of the directory containing `0.txt` and `BB.txt`, and the Boolean connectioned component flag: